 Lighting to prevent accidents

 Poor workplace lighting can pose additional risk to staff and lead to a costly claim if it is established as a proven factor in a workplace accident.
 It can be attributed as a cause of trips, falls, and other workplace injuries.

 If you can’t see hazards clearly, they’re much more likely to become serious problems.
 Every area in the workplace should be well-lit.
 This includes outdoor areas such as parking areas and entryways as well as indoor rooms and spaces such as offices, warehouses, store rooms, and more.

 Ensuring staff wellbeing

 Accidents aren’t the only way lighting can harm your workforce.
-Eye-strain and headaches are the most prevalent and easily-attributed physical effects of poor lighting, but it can also contribute to neck, back, and shoulder strain as people hunch over workstations to see better.
+Eye strain and headaches are the most prevalent and easily-attributed physical effects of poor lighting, but they can also contribute to neck, back, and shoulder strain as people hunch over workstations to see better.

 It can also negatively impact mental health.
 If we spend much of the day in artificial lighting, there is evidence that the lack of natural sunlight has an adverse effect on the body and the mind, and can result in conditions such as depression and seasonal affective disorder (SAD).

 Lack of visibility due to insufficient lighting can make it much harder for staff to do their job.
 This can have repercussions on productivity, impeding workflow and adding man-hours that is ultimately costing you money.
 This was one of the main reasons our client, Forterra, invested in an upgrade of their factory to LEDs.
 They have since noticed a significant improvement in productivity.

 Diminished productivity isn’t the only way poor lighting could be costing you money.
 Over the course of a year, more efficient LED lighting could slash energy bills by up to 50 percent.